FrostbyteGR/RouterSCRIPTS/README.md

 **WANGateways:** Comma separated list of default gateway addresses, as defined in your routing table.
 Must contain the same amount of entries as WANNames.
 Cannot contain spaces or duplicate values
 **WANGatewayPrefix:** The comment prefix to use for identifying default gateway routes in the routing table
 **BalancingRulePrefix:** The comment prefix to use for identifying load balancing rules in the mangle table.
 Must be defined even if no load balancing rules are present
-**FailoverTarget:** The IP address used to determine gateway availability status (ping) during WAN availability checks
+**FailoverTarget:** The IP address used to determine gateway availability status (via ping) during WAN availability checks
 **FailoverThreshold:** The number of consecutive times a gateway can fail the WAN availability checks, before getting flagged as non-operational
 **FailoverInterval:** The time (in seconds) between each WAN availability check, when automatic WAN availability checks are enabled
 **DDNSService:** The dynamic DNS service provider.
 Can be configured as NoIP or DynDNS only